okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-download-setup-app/main/go/configlocations.md

 ### Option 2: Environment variables

-Add the values as environment variables with the following naming convention:
+Add the values as environment variables with the following naming conventions:

 * `OKTA_IDX_ISSUER`
 * `OKTA_IDX_CLIENTID`